karlatolentino/T1A3---Terminal-App/README.md

 ## System and Hardware Requirements

 ## Testing
 For my terminal application *Barber's Paradise*, I created a spreadsheet to manually test the functions of my program.

-Due to
+Due to insufficient time, I was unable to complete testing for user input in the **Record Haircut**